endlessmind/Android-BlurPortion/README.md

 # Android-BlurPortion
 "Point to un-blur" code for Android

-Will allow for tilt-shift effect later on.
+Will allow for better tilt-shift effect later on.

 Dynamically create mask's
 Makes use of reander scripts and PorterDuffXfer